 - Reverend J. Sterling Moore (1926-1932)

 - Reverend Gil B. Lloyd (1955-1957)

-Reverend Samuel B. McKinney (1926-2018) assumed leadership of the church in 1958 and provided the longest continuous pastorship in its history He retired in 1998 after serving the church and the community for 40 years.
-Reverend Leslie Braxton served as pastor from 1998 until he resigned in 2005, after a split in the church.
-Reverend McKinney, pastor emeritus, returned to the church in September 2005, to be a supply pastor and consultant for the church until a new senior pastor is found.
+Reverend Samuel B. McKinney (1926-2018) assumed leadership of the church in 1958 and provided the longest continuous pastorship in its history.
+He retired in 1998 after serving the church and the community for 40 years.
+Reverend Leslie Braxton served as pastor from 1998 until he resigned in 2005 after a split in the church.

-During these years, the church membership grew from 800 to more than 2,500, making it the largest black congregation in the state.
-The church established the first black Protestant church credit union in the Pacific Northwest, a day care center, a kindergarten, and an Ethnic School, as well as a scholarship fund, which annually awarded $20,000 to deserving students.
+During these years, the church membership grew from 800 to more than 2,500, making it the largest Black congregation in the state.
+The church established the first Black Protestant church credit union in the Pacific Northwest, a daycare center, a kindergarten, and an Ethnic School, as well as an academic scholarship fund, which annually awarded $20,000 to deserving students.
 In 1998, Mount Zion Baptist Church sponsored the building of the Samuel Berry McKinney Manor on East Madison across from the church.
 It is a senior residence with 64 units, 40 for low-income residents.